RyanCant/mosaixx/README.md

   well known commercial packages in terms of fitting more of your images together correctly into the final map.

-* All the code is licensed with the MIT open-source license and written in python to be as open and accessible as possible.
-We are developing this project in a research lab and wish to be open and share the knowledge and tools we develop.

 The project goals remain: